ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

   * [[Mike Shulman]]: Hmm, [deja vu](http://www.math.ntnu.no/~stacey/Mathforge/nForum/comments.php?DiscussionID=28).

-* [[Zoran ?koda]]: Thanks, Andrew a lot for all you are doing.
+* [[Zoran Škoda]]: Thanks, Andrew a lot for all you are doing.
 Good night!
 I am loggin here another concern about terminology abstract nonsense.
 I am moving much in (predominantly noncommutative and algebraic) geometric community and my exprience is that when somebody says they proved a fact by abstract nonsense it is NOT confined to categorical methods only but to any CLEAN and GENERAL methods "from the book" as opposed to specific unclean improvizations tailored to a very specific circumstance in question.

 * [[Andrew Stacey]]: My eyes are beginning to cross when reading the MySQL manual.
 I may have been misreading a couple of things to do with data storage and it may be possible to get around the timeline problem.
 However, I still think that long pages could be better split up.

   I sincerely hope that the lab survives the night, but I'm going offline now so please be patient with it!

-* [[Zoran ?koda]]: of course, this is not a solution to the database problem, but I anyway think the discussion part could be separated from the main table of _Timeline_ and the _Timeline_ could have a separate part till 1960 say, then 1960 till 1989 and then third since 1990 (for example, better estimates possible).
+* [[Zoran Škoda]]: of course, this is not a solution to the database problem, but I anyway think the discussion part could be separated from the main table of _Timeline_ and the _Timeline_ could have a separate part till 1960 say, then 1960 till 1989 and then third since 1990 (for example, better estimates possible).
 That would be easier for editing, with big file it is difficult to scroll when editing anyway.
 I created [[normalizer]], [[center]] (with a word on and redirect [[centralizer]]) and [[holomorph]].
 Please check, it is elementary, but it was a quick writing.

 * [[Andrew Stacey]] is seriously considering finding The Doctor and borrowing the Tardis to go back and have a Serious Word with the designers of sqlite3.
 (Anyone who gets the reference, I have a great photograph of a bus seen here in Trondheim that proves that The Doctor's greatest enemies are sneakily planning their next invasion from Norway.
 But I digress.)
 The problem with the timeline is the same as that with the long page names (and with an old problem in the testing stage with stylesheets).
 It's down to a fundamental difference in design between sqlite3 (the old, slow database backend) and mysql (the newer, snappier model).
 Basically, while both allow you to declare certain entries to be a certain type, sqlite3 then proceeds to __ignore that type__.
 Mysql (and just about every other database) enforces it.
 So when Instiki says "page names should be at most 60 chars long", Mysql truncates them to 60 chars while sqlite3 merrily accepts page names as long as Lanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch and back again.
 Twice.
 Similarly, where MySQL has a limit on lengths of rows in its database (happens to be 65535 bytes), sqlite3 merrily goes on accepting data as long as it gets it.